pysal/spvcm/README.rst

 ``spvcm.upper``
 ``spvcm.lower``

-For more thorough directions, consult the Jupyter Notebook, ``using the sampler.ipynb``, which is attached with the package.
+For more thorough directions, consult the Jupyter Notebook, ``using the sampler.ipynb``, which is provided in the ``spvcm/examples`` directory.

 -------------------
 Citation